Click on image to view the variations.

 alterations, was used almost exclusively.
 The Kushans also began to adopte Indian culture

-elements, Embracing a wide variety of local Indian, Persian and centerl Asian deities,
+elements, embracing a wide variety of local Indian, Persian and central Asian deities,

 they assimilated them with Greco-Roman type already prevalent in the region.
 Overall, the